Student Emergency Assistance Fund

 - Funds for the replacement of lost or stolen items

-Any Pitt student may apply for emergency funds.
+Pitt undergraduate and graduate/professional students may apply for emergency funds.
 Each applicant must meet the following criteria:

 - Demonstrate financial hardship

 - Experience an emergency, accident, illness, or other unforeseen event among the “covered” examples above

 - Was enrolled as a full-time or part-time, degree-seeking student for the 2020 fall term or is currently enrolled as a full-time or part-time degree-seeking student for the 2021 spring term.

 Applicants must complete all questions in full and submit a justification and supporting documentation as the situation allows.
 Examples of supporting documentation include but are not limited to: